friendly-telegram/friendly-telegram.github.io/modules/core.md

  - **Get userbot traceback logs**
 [Syntax: `logs <log level>`]

    Uploads a text file with the userbot traceback data at the specified log level.
-Know more about the `log level` argument [here](https://docs.python.org/3/library/logging.html#logging-levels).
+Know more about the `log level` argument [here](https://docs.python.org/3/library/logging.html#logging-levels "The Python documentation").
+   **Logs at level 20 or below may contain personal information**

  - **Suspend the userbot for a few seconds**
 [Syntax: `suspend <time in seconds>`]